Uterine Fibroids Explained: Why So Many African Women Are Affected, Symptoms, Causes, and Treatment Options

 Why Are Uterine Fibroids in African Women More Common?

+Uterine fibroids in African women are consistently reported to occur more frequently, develop earlier, grow larger, and cause more severe symptoms compared to other ethnic groups.
+While researchers are still studying the full explanation, several interconnected factors appear to contribute to this disparity.
 Research consistently shows that Black and African women are two to three times more likely to develop fibroids than women of other ethnic groups.
 They also tend to:

 • Develop fibroids at a younger age